 - Create, support, and assess nonacademic programs for students

 - Schedule programs and services, such as athletic events or recreational activities

-Postsecondary education administrators in student affairs can specialize in student activities, housing and residential life, or multicultural affairs.
+Postsecondary education administrators in student affairs may specialize in areas such as student activities, housing and residential life, or multicultural affairs.
 In student activities, they plan events and advise student clubs and organizations.
-In housing and residential life, they assign students rooms and roommates, ensure that residential facilities are well maintained, and train residential advisers.
+In housing and residential life, they assign students to rooms and match them with roommates, ensure that residential facilities are well maintained, and train residential advisers.
 In multicultural affairs, they plan events to celebrate different cultures and diverse backgrounds.
 Sometimes, they manage multicultural centers on campus.